raas-dev/configent/README.md

 - Alpine Linux 3.17, 3.16 and 3.15

-Minimum requirements are 4GB RAM and 10GB disk, or a 2016 MacBook Pro, both on which it takes ~30 minutes.
+Minimum requirements are 4GB RAM and 10GB disk, or a 2016 MacBook Pro, both on which it is <30 minutes.

 ## 💣 Up